jrfnl/clearPHP/rules/no-empty-blocks.md

 ```

-When using empty blocks conflict with other rules (like never using negative conditions), this may lead to create empty blocks.
 ## When Not To Use This Rule

+When using empty blocks conflicts with other rules (like never using negative conditions), this may lead to create empty blocks.